molpopgen/fwdpy/_build/html/_sources/README.txt

 **Note:** fwdpy may require the 'dev' branch of fwdpp.
 The configure script checks for *both* the correct dependency version number *and* specific header files within each depdency.
 If the version number check passes, but a subsequent header check fails, then that is a sign that you need a development version of the relevant dependency.
 The reason for this situation is that the development of fwdpy has generated ideas for how to make fwdpp more accessible.
 This situation will remain until fwdpy stabilizes.

 You also need a C++11-compliant compiler.
 For OS X users, that means Yosemite + current Xcode installation.
 For linux users, GCC 4.8 or newer should suffice.

+In order to maximize simulation performance, one of the following additional libraries is recommended:

+* Google's tcmalloc_
+* Intel's tbb_

+You may use one or the other of these libraries, but not both.
+See the Performance subsection of the Installation section below for how to use these libraries.

 Notes for OS X users
 ---------------------------------